axpokl/midiplayer3-for-BLACK-MIDI/README.md

-Black MIDI midiplayer
-for windows by ax_pokl
+Free Pascal midiplayer3 for Black MIDI by ax_pokl
-witten in Free Pascal
 =============

 How to Play